OpenEvalProject/evals/manuscripts/elife-75760/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00dvg7y05 Program in Cellular and Molecular Medicine, Boston Children’s Hospital and Department of Biological Chemistry and Molecular Pharmacology, Harvard Medical School Boston United States
+1. Program in Cellular and Molecular Medicine, Boston Children’s Hospital and Department of Biological Chemistry and Molecular Pharmacology, Harvard Medical School Boston United States ([ROR:00dvg7y05](https://ror.org/00dvg7y05))
-2. https://ror.org/04t5xt781 Department of Chemistry and Chemical Biology, Northeastern University Boston United States
+2. Department of Chemistry and Chemical Biology, Northeastern University Boston United States ([ROR:04t5xt781](https://ror.org/04t5xt781))
-3. https://ror.org/01vx35703 Department of Physics, East Carolina University Greenville United States
+3. Department of Physics, East Carolina University Greenville United States ([ROR:01vx35703](https://ror.org/01vx35703))

 † Corresponding author

 ## Abstract

 Hemostasis in the arterial circulation is mediated by binding of the A1 domain of the ultralong protein von Willebrand factor (VWF) to GPIbα on platelets to form a platelet plug.
 A1 is activated by tensile force on VWF concatemers imparted by hydrodynamic drag force.
 The A1 core is protected from force-induced unfolding by a long-range disulfide that links cysteines near its N- and C-termini.
-The O -glycosylated linkers between A1 and its neighboring domains, which transmit tensile force to A1, are reported to regulate A1 activation for binding to GPIb, but the mechanism is controversial and incompletely defined.
-Here, we study how these linkers, and their polypeptide and O -glycan moieties, regulate A1 affinity by measuring affinity, kinetics, thermodynamics, hydrogen deuterium exchange (HDX), and unfolding by temperature and urea.
-The N-linker lowers A1 affinity 40-fold with a stronger contribution from its O -glycan than polypeptide moiety.
+The O-glycosylated linkers between A1 and its neighboring domains, which transmit tensile force to A1, are reported to regulate A1 activation for binding to GPIb, but the mechanism is controversial and incompletely defined.
+Here, we study how these linkers, and their polypeptide and O-glycan moieties, regulate A1 affinity by measuring affinity, kinetics, thermodynamics, hydrogen deuterium exchange (HDX), and unfolding by temperature and urea.
+The N-linker lowers A1 affinity 40-fold with a stronger contribution from its O-glycan than polypeptide moiety.
 The N-linker also decreases HDX in specific regions of A1 and increases thermal stability and the energy gap between its native state and an intermediate state, which is observed in urea-induced unfolding.
 The C-linker also decreases affinity of A1 for GPIbα, but in contrast to the N-linker, has no significant effect on HDX or A1 stability.
 Among different models for A1 activation, our data are consistent with the model that the intermediate state has high affinity for GPIbα, which is induced by tensile force physiologically and regulated allosterically by the N-linker.

 ## Introduction